hinsenchan/mobile_fitness_app_mockup/README.md

 ## User Characteristics

-There are two types of users who shall interact with this system: administrators and patients.
+There are two types of users who shall interact with this system:

 Administrators:
 * Administrators shall perform upgrades and maintenance for both the web server and mobile application.